 This systematic approach served multiple goals.
 It accelerated development by providing clear specifications.
 It ensured accessibility by building WCAG compliance into component definitions rather than retrofitting.
 And it created consistency that reinforced brand recognition across different applications and platforms.

-Cross-Department Implementation
+Front-End Implementation

 A design system only matters if people use it.
 We collaborated closely with developers, content creators, and marketing specialists to ensure the new standards could be practically implemented across all digital platforms—the main website, internal tools, email communications, and partner-facing resources.